MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 Return the object of the current session.
 This includes the status of current tasks and current session level settings.
 Current task status includes:
      - Count of scanned files
      - Count of migrated files
-    -  Any migration error messages.
+    -  Any migration error messages

 ### Stop your current migration